thunderclient/thunder-client-support/README.md

 * **Scriptless Testing:** Test APIs with GUI based functionality, no scripting knowledge needed.
 * **Themes:** The extension also supports VS Code themes.

+## Privacy
+* Basic anonymised telemetry data of extension usage is collected using [vscode-extension-telemetry](https://github.com/Microsoft/vscode-extension-telemetry), No Personal or request data is collected.
+You can opt out using VS Code Settings [details here](https://code.visualstudio.com/docs/getstarted/telemetry)

 ## Import/Export
 * You can import or export Thunder Client collections data, useful to share with team mates.
-* Currently you can import collection or Environment file from Postman also. ( other file formats support soon.. ).
+* Currently you can import collection or Environment file from **Postman** also. ( other file formats support soon.. ).

 ## Run Collection
 * You can test multiple requests using Collection, select `Run All` option from the collection menu.